Legalization Helps Police Solve More Serious Crimes

 The authors of the Washington State’s University’s study have shown the “clearance rates for these two offenses increase dramatically” in Colorado and Washington state, “while in contrast, national trends remained stagnant.”

-Still, the researchers can’t say conclusively that the link between the increase of crime-solving rates is directly associated with legalization.
+Still, the researchers can’t say conclusively that legalization will reduce crime and free up police resources.
 Other factors like different enforcement strategies and police overtime could have also played a part in higher clearance rates.
 Yet the Washington State University researchers acknowledged in their study that there haven’t been any changes to public policy and other procedural duties in Colorado and Washington State.
 The researchers commented that the “argument that legalization produced a measurable impact on crime-solving rates is very plausible.”

 Data Doesn’t Lie

 The idea that legalization would free up valuable police resources is a common argument with supporters of cannabis.
 Last year alone, it’s estimated around 600,000 people nationwide have been arrested for possessing marijuana.
 Data has also shown that marijuana arrests exceed the rates for all violent crime.
 Not only that but a large amount of persecuted individuals who are arrested for drug possession are more likely African American.